jaicab/jaicab.github.io/_posts/2015-05-18-making-a-difference-with-performance.md

 ---
-title: "Making a difference with performance"
+title: Making a difference with performance
-meta: I want to share the experience of building a responsive, performant website like Base Creative's one
+meta: I want to share the experience of building a responsive, performant website like Base Creative's one.
 image: "/assets/perfmatters_competitors.png"
 ---